usharesoft/appcenter-docs/end-user/en/source/pages/credentials/user-cloud-accounts.rst

 	4. Scroll over any given field for more information on the mandatory information to provide for a given cloud account.

-	.. note:: In order to set up the credentials for an Microsoft Azure account, there are a number of steps you must complete first.
+	.. note:: In order to set up the credentials for a Microsoft Azure account, there are a number of steps you must complete first.
 For more information refer to :ref:`azure-account`.

 	5. Click ``Create`` to complete.